macdavid313/ag-transe-cli/README.md

 > ag-transe-cli import -ag-env ag.env ...
 ```

-Please note that, **if the specified repository already exists, then `ag-transe-cli` will clear all current triples and initialize a fresh repository.**
+Please note that, **if the specified repository already exists, then `ag-transe-cli` will clear all current triples and initialize a fresh repository.** This implies the `AGRAPH_USER` must have the **WRITE** permission.

 ### Examples of importing